 These types of nerve injuries often result from difficulties during labor or delivery.
 Most commonly, Erb’s palsy occurs when the infant cannot pass easily through the birth canal.
 This might be the case when the infant is particularly large or if the infant is breech.
 Erb’s palsy may also occur following prolonged labor, in which the delivering doctor does not properly respond to signs of fetal distress, including loss of oxygen.
 Improper use of forceps or vacuum extractors may also result in a child suffering brachial plexus injuries and, later, receiving an Erb’s palsy diagnosis.

-Put Our Experienced Birth Injury Attorney on Your Side
+Put Our Experienced Birth Injury Attorneys on Your Side

 If your child is displaying symptoms of Erb’s palsy, it is important that you have him or her checked by a competent medical professional.
 A doctor will be able to provide an accurate diagnosis and recommendation for treatment.
 While some nerve damage injuries are treatable, the cost of such treatment can be daunting for parents and families.
 In many cases, such injuries will leave children facing a lifetime of disabilities.